-Towards the end of the millennium saw Lakeland Estates move towards building a McDonald's and a hotel here.
+Towards the end of the millennium saw Lakeland Estates move towards building a McDonald's and a hotel here in 1999.
 The hotel would have had its own dining room.
 These plans were renewed in 2001 and the McDonald's opened shortly after.
 Meanwhile, Lakeland applied to build the motel again in 2004, and then they proposed a larger hotel in 2006, which was refused.

 The patch of land which was originally reserved for the hotel back in 1989 is still undeveloped today.
 In 2015, Lakeland Estates placed a sign on it advertising the land as a hotel development opportunity.

 |Sleaford (34 miles)||Services on the A15||end of road|